cristian-guerrero/legion-go-tricks/README.md

 Also run `sudo modprobe acpi_call` in terminal, you should see no errors

 4. run the [enable_60_144hz.sh script](./enable_60_144hz.sh) in terminal.
 This script will cleanup old files and setup some extra environment variables you need to enable 144hz
+  - for anybody that would like to force only 60Hz to be an option, with no 144hz, you can edit the script and remove the `,144` from `export STEAM_DISPLAY_REFRESH_LIMITS="60,144"`

 5. Go back to game mode, and in `Display` settings, and turn off `Unified Frame Limit Management`, also make sure you enable/turn on `Use Native Color Temperature` as well.